vifon/deer/README.md

 This is an ugly workaround the issues with the way the output is formatted (slash is used as a separator for `paste(1)` and `column(1)` as it cannot appear in the filename).

+**The ../ directory is not correctly shown when completing the previously typed path**

+The shown path is created by deleting the preexisting prefix from the absolute path.
+It greatly simplifies the code and makes it easier to maintain (it's already quite messy in some places).

 FAQ
 ---